Dear Halsey Institute Members and friends,

 Halsey’s wife, Corrie McCallum was also an accomplished artist.
 In addition to her vast body of work, Corrie McCallum made significant contributions to the Charleston art community as an educator.
 She was the first artist to teach printmaking at the College of Charleston.
 Under her guidance, the Gibbes Museum of Art conducted the first comprehensive art appreciation program for Charleston County public school students.
 She held education positions at several institutions, including the Telfair Museum of Art in Savannah and the Gibbes Museum of Art, College of Charleston, and Newberry College in South Carolina.
 Throughout her life, she remained an outspoken advocate for the visual arts.
 She died in 2009.

 Since 1984, the gallery bearing the Halsey name has presented hundreds of exhibitions by regional, national, and international artists.
 In 2005, the gallery changed its name to the Halsey Institute of Contemporary Art to more accurately reflect the range of programming produced.
 Conceived as a non-collecting contemporary art facility, the Halsey Institute remains a vital cultural resource for the City of Charleston, the State of South Carolina and the region.
-The Halsey Institute hosts between five and seven exhibitions per year, highlighting adventurous contemporary art by emerging and mid-career artists of national stature.
+The Halsey Institute hosts between three and five exhibitions per year, highlighting adventurous contemporary art by emerging and mid-career artists of national stature.
 All exhibitions are accompanied by extensive educational programming.
-In addition, the Halsey Institute has maintained a strong international component over the years, bringing in artists from all over the world for residencies, lectures, and exhibitions.
-In 2012, the South Carolina Arts Commission presented the Halsey Institute the South Carolina Governor’s Award for the Arts with special recognition to the then director Mark Sloan.
-This is the highest honor the state gives in the arts.
-In 2018, Mayor John Tecklenburg declared March 14 as William Halsey and Corrie McCallum Day in Charleston.
-View the official proclamation here.

 Dear Halsey Institute family,